Skip to Content

 3. Keep your dog from carpeted areas of the home, couches, and bedding during the bleeding phase of the heat cycle.
 Alternatively, you can use dog diapers to stop the blood from staining possessions.
 Choose Simple Solution Disposable Dog Diapers from Amazon.
 These have a better fit due to the stretchable fabric that fits perfectly around your dog.
 If your dog is trying to lick her genitals while in a diaper, consider removing it for some time to give her a chance to self-groom.

-4. If your Golden Retriever shows the need for extra rest, always allow this.
+4. If your Golden Retriever needs extra rest, always allow this.
 Also, ease your dog’s exercise routine during the proestrus and estrus phases of the heat cycle, as she may feel a bit low-energy and under the weather.

 5. Ensure your dog gets all the recommended nutrients in her meal during heat, including enough fresh drinking water.
-If your Golden prefers a different meal from the usual, consider giving it to her to boost her appetite.
-However, always consult your vet about changing your dog’s diet, even if just for a few meals.
+If your Golden prefers a different meal, consider giving it to her to boost her appetite.
+However, always consult your vet about changing your dog’s diet, even just for a few meals.

 6. Keep the surrounding environment calm and free of extreme noise or disturbance.
-Your dog is sensitive to any form of stress during this period and may want peace and quiet.
+Your dog is sensitive to stress during this period and may want peace and quiet.

 Your Golden Retriever may show unique characteristics and needs during heat.
 Be attentive and consult your vet about any unusual signs you do not know how to address.